AlexiaDelorme/project-cookbook/README.md

 ###### Feature 9 - Add a recipe
 [**C**RUD] - **C**reate
 - Users can create new recipes by filling the form.
 - Mandatory fields are referenced thanks to a small red asterisk.
-Fields that are optional are referenced as such.
+- Fields that are optional are referenced as such.

 ###### Feature 10 - Edit a recipe
 [CR**U**D] - **U**pdate
 - When users click "Manage recipes" in their account dashboard, they can view all the recipes they have created.
-- Then can click the "Edit" button and be redirected to an editable form pre-filled with the existing recipe details.
+- They can click the "Edit" button and be redirected to an editable form pre-filled with the existing recipe details.
 - Users can edit recipe information through the form and submit their changes.
-- Users will be confirmed changes to the recipes were saved and will be redirected to the recipe description.
+- Users will be confirmed that the changes to the recipes were saved and will be redirected to the recipe description.

 ###### Feature 11 - Delete a recipe
 [CRU**D**] - **D**elete
-- From their "Manage recipes" menu, users can also click the "Delete" button to permanently deleted one of their recipes.
+- From their "Manage recipes" menu, users can also click the "Delete" button to permanently delete one of their recipes.
 - To increase security, a "warning" modal form will enable users to confirm their will to delete the recipe.
-    - Users who are not sure can click "Cancel" and will be confirmed that the recipe still exists.
+    - Users who are not sure can click "Cancel" and will be advised that the recipe still exists.
-    - Users who are sure about deleting their recipe can click "Delete" and will be confirmed that the recipe was successfully deleted.
+    - Users who are sure about deleting their recipe can click "Delete" and will be advised that the recipe was successfully deleted.
 - The now deleted recipe will be removed from the cookbook of any other community member who saved it as a favorite.

 ###### Feature 12 - Add/Remove favorites
 - At the bottom of the recipe description page, users can add/remove a recipe from their favorites by clicking on the pulse icon button.
 - Their cookbook will be updated accordingly.
-- While adding a new recipe, users can also directly save it as favorite.
+- While adding a new recipes, users can also directly save them as favorite.

 <a name="future-features"/>

 ## Future Features

-As a matter of feasability or scope, I did not implement the below functionalities in my project and would like to add them to improve my project further.
+As a matter of feasability or scope, I did not implement the below functionalities in my project and would like to add them to improve my project in the near future.

 ###### Future Feature 1 - Rate and add comments to recipes
 - Users could add a grade (out of 5 stars) to the recipe and then a mean of all the users' grades would be displayed on the recipe description.
-- While rating the recipe, users can also add a comment to share their opinions about the recipe.
+- While rating the recipe, users can also add a review about the recipe.

 ###### Future Feature 2 - Multiple languages
 - I would like to add the option to switch to other languages (French, English and Spanish).

-- I have noticed that there are very few cooking websites with multiple languages options.
+I have noticed that there are very few cooking websites with multiple languages option.
 Well this is not a surprise as it can be very complicated to implement translation of recipes when the users are adding recipes to the database themselves.

 ###### Future Feature 3 - Change unit of measures
 - I would like to add a button on the recipe description page so the user can switch units of measures.
 - For that, I would have to normalize commonly used units of measures:
     - gramms/liters/cups for ingredients
-    - celsius/fahrenheit degrees for baking time
+    - celsius/fahrenheit degrees for baking temperature

 <a name="tech"/>